SnapMirror unified replication basics

 At each update under the MirrorAndVault

-policy, SnapMirror creates a Snapshot copy of the source volume and transfers that Snapshot copy and any Snapshot copies that have been made since the last update, provided they have labels matching the labels defined in the Snapshot policy rules.
+policy, SnapMirror creates a snapshot of the source volume and transfers that snapshot and any snapshots that have been made since the last update, provided they have labels matching the labels defined in the snapshot policy rules.
 In the following output from the snapmirror policy show

 command for the MirrorAndVault